Non-functional Requirements: Examples, Types, How to Approach

 The search engine considers multiple scenarios, including the type of connection, mobile or desktop load, and type of content that gets displayed.
 Based on the sum of factors, it suggests different performance scores that you can estimate for your website.
 This is especially important if you set up the requirements for landing pages, as Google might rank your page lower in consideration of its speed.

 Check basic response time recommendations.
 Jakob Nielsen back in 1993 outlined 3 main metrics for response time.
 While this outline may seem ancient, the metrics are still meaningful as they are generally based on the way human attention works:

 - 0.1 second – the limit after which the system reaction doesn’t seem instantaneous;

-- 1 second – when user will notice the delay, but without interrupted flow of thought;
+- 1 second – when the user will notice the delay, but the flow of thought won’t be interrupted;

-- 10 seconds – when user attention is completely lost.
+- 10 seconds – when the user’s attention is completely lost.

 Specify the current workload for a measurement.
-Since you may have, say, 5 thousand users on average during the day and 1 thousand at night, define which load scenarios you document.
+Since you may have, say, 5,000 users on average during the day and 1,000 at night, define which load scenarios you need to document.
 Maybe you document both, maybe you want to set up the highest threshold.